-However, you can change that by using brand-monitoring tools to stay on top of all the news and updates regarding your business.
+However, you can change that by using brand-monitoring tools and social media monitoring tools to stay on top of all the news and updates regarding your business.

 As the name implies, the process of brand monitoring involves checking various online channels to see your company’s online image.

 In other words, it allows you to find mentions on different platforms on the internet and assess what people think about your brand.
 It could even include an article about a viral complaint on Facebook.

 Ultimately, the purpose of brand monitoring is to have enough data to take the necessary action to improve your brand reputation.
 Keeping track of things with a keen eye can help you spot a crisis from far out.

 Fundamentally, you want to keep an eye on as many places as you can.
 Whether you are running a multinational business or a tiny one, you must know that most customers have their online voices, and they do not shy away from speaking their minds.

 Plus, with smartphones becoming more prevalent than ever, people could even be discussing your brand while they’re in one of your outlets.